 Page Content Portlet

-The proposed budget totals $2.26 billion.
-It consists of a $1.77 billion operating budget and a $488 million capital improvements budget, which includes funds from the County’s Special Purpose Local Option Sales Tax program.
-Voters last week opted to extend the County’s one-cent SPLOST program for another six years beginning in April.
+It consists of a $1.78 billion operating budget and a $488 million capital improvements budget, which includes funds from the County’s Special Purpose Local Option Sales Tax program.

-Chairwoman Hendrickson said the proposed budget addresses challenges facing the County, including hiring and retaining a qualified workforce, inflation, and supply chain disruptions.
+Board of Commissioners Chairwoman Nicole Hendrickson said the budget addresses challenges facing the County, including hiring and retaining a qualified workforce, inflation and supply chain disruptions.

-Department directors and elected officials presented business plans for 2023 to the budget review committee earlier this year as part of the budget development process.
-Five Gwinnett residents recruited by Chairwoman Hendrickson reviewed the departmental requests and made recommendations for the budget proposal.
+As part of the budget development process, department directors, and elected officials presented business plans for 2023 to five Gwinnett residents recruited by Chairwoman Hendrickson who reviewed the departmental requests and made recommendations.